Course - Parallel Computing - TDT4200

 Course content

 Optimizing algorithms for both single and multi-processors systems as well as accellerators such as GPUs.
 Choosing numerical algoriths, use of optimized libraries, compiler optimizations and program profiling.
 How to take advantage of PC-clusters and graphics cards for computationally large tasks which cannot be run on a single processor system will also be covered.
-The course includes parallel programming assignments.
+Parallel programming assignments in, among others, MPI and CUDA are included in this course.

 Learning outcome